 - Head Start provides comprehensive early childhood services for families with youth children.
 The Head Start Program Performance Standards, updated in September, 2016, include many new rules on serving children and families experiencing homelessness.
 This three-page brief summarizes the Head Start Program Performance Standards related to homelessness.

 - The Child Care and Development Fund (CCDF) is a federal and state partnership program that provides financial assistance to low-income families to access child care, so they can work or attend a job training or educational program.
 The final CCDF regulations were published in September, 2016, and contain new requirements for serving children and families experiencing homelessness.
 Read our Federal Child Care Regulations and Homelessness summary to learn more.

 - The Every Student Succeeds Act (ESSA) amended the McKinney-Vento Act to include preschools specifically within the definition of “school of origin.”
 To determine whether a particular early childhood education program is a “preschool” under ESSA, a helpful reference is the definition ED uses for McKinney-Vento data collection.
 This flow chart provides a guide to that definition.

-STATE AND LOCAL PERSPECTIVES
+STATE AND LOCAL EFFORTS

 - Idaho’s training for child care programs teaches key strategies to promote the Protective Factors specifically in families who are homeless.
 Read more.